 - Always carry your quick-relief inhaler with you.

-Still, we know the holidays are full of fun events both inside and out.
+Still, we know the winter season is full of fun events both inside and out.
 So, if you are going outdoors, your doctor may recommend using your quick-relief inhaler ahead of time.
 Additionally, it is important to remember to keep your inhaler from being fully exposed to the cold temperatures – pack and carry it in an insulated bag or keep it in an inside coat pocket.

 We hope these tips are helpful as you take on winter fun.
 Visit aafa.org/weather if you need more information on weather-related asthma.